DrugLib.com — Drug Information Portal

 eligibility and availability

-- Healthy controls will be screened with CBC and comprehensive metabolic panel to
+- Healthy controls will be screened with complete blood count (CBC) and comprehensive

 - History of peptic ulcer, inflammatory bowel disease, diabetes, cirrhosis, rheumatoid